cpske/ISP/assignment/ku-polls/iteration1.md

 1. Create a wiki page named "Iteration 1 Plan" page in your `ku-polls` wiki.
 Include:
    - **Goal** for the iteration
-   - **Features** to implement
+   - **Features** to implement and other major work (but not tasks)
-   - **Milestone**, at least one
+   - **Milestone**, a concrete, visible indicator of progress.
    - **Acceptance Criteria** - how to evaluate the result?

 2. Create a **Project** with a Table View for all tasks.
    - Define columns and fields you want.
-   - Define a field named `Iteration` in Project "Settings".
-You assign tasks to an Iteration.
+   - In the Project settings, define a field named `Iteration`.
+Each task should be assigned to an Iteration.
-   - Then, you can create a Task Board for each iteration and **filter** only the tasks whose iteration value is the one you want.
+   - Then, in your Task Board for each iteration you can **filter** only the tasks whose iteration value is the one you want.
-     > If you have an `Iteration` field and assign tasks/backlog to an iteration (1, 2, ...), then when you create a Task Board for an iteration you can apply a *filter* so that the Task Board includes only items that match a particular value of `Iteration` (field).
    - Add Product Backlog of features to implement
-   - *At the start of each iteration:* refine the Backlog and add additional tasks you discover

 3. Create a **Task Board** named "Iteration 1" in your Project.
    - Add tasks for work to do in this iteration.
-   - You can define tasks like "Implement tutorial part 1", "Implement tutorial part 2", ..., "Add Good Poll Questions", etc.
+   - In Iteration 1 you will write code following the Django Tutorial, so you may define tasks like "Implement tutorial part 1", "Implement tutorial part 2", ...,
-   - Convert "tasks" to "issues" where it makes sense.
+   - Other work you must do: "Add Good Poll Questions", "Review work and merge into main"
+   - Convert "tasks" to "issues".
+Most tasks *should* be issues, but you may have some "housekeeping" tasks that are not issues in the repo.

-4. The Django project should be created directly in the `ku-polls` repo that you clone from Github.
-Be careful how you create the Django project to avoid making an extra layer of subdirectories.
+4. Create the Django project directly in the `ku-polls` repo that you clone from Github -- not in a subdirectory.
+Be careful how you create the project to avoid creating an extra subdirectory.
 Do this:
    ```
    git clone https://github.com/xxxxxx/ku-polls
    chdir ku-polls